SECapstone/capstone/Sprint0.md

 ## Getting your grade

 This will be an individual deliverable (though you have the option to work with one partner for future deliverables).
 It is worth 25% of your final grade.
 We will run [MOSS](https://theory.stanford.edu/~aiken/moss/) on all submissions so please make sure your work is your own.
-Your project is automatically graded every time you request grading via the `@ubcbot` (and it responds).
-Your grade will be the maximum grade you received from all `@ubcbot` executions.
-Please remember, you will only be able to request to see your grade once every 12 hours if you are a verified learner and onceevery 60 hours if you are a non-verified learner.
+Your project is automatically graded every time you request grading via the `@ubcbot` (and it responds), however, you must complete the open response assessment on the edX platform to receive your final grade for each deliverable.
+Your grade will be based on the maximum grade you received from all `@ubcbot` executions.
+Please remember, you will only be able to request to see your grade once every 12 hours if you are a verified learner and once every 60 hours if you are an audit learner.
 Refer to [AutoTest.md](AutoTest.md) for additional details.

 ## Resources